menandmice/micetro_docs/guides/reference/ip_count.rst

 In the **System Settings**, there is a section called **Determine address usage**.

 .. image:: ../../images/system-settings-address-usage.png
-   :width: 75%
+   :width: 85%

-By deault, all address usage settings are selected upon installation.
+By deault, all these settings are selected upon installation.

-Micetro allows Administrators to toggle the license count configuration on and off to get a more granular picture of where the usage is coming from, which will then allow them to focus on clean-up.
+Administrators can toggle the license count configuration on and off to get a more granular picture of where the usage is coming from, which will then allow them to focus on clean-up.

 Common Reasons for Excessive IP Usage:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^